 - Step 3: Now work out the denominator of the formula which represents the percentage change in price.
 It is arrived at by dividing the difference of final and initial prices (P1 – P0) by summation of the final and initial prices (P1 + P0) i.e. (P1 – P0) / (P1 + P0).

-- Step 4: Finally, the price elasticity of demand formula is computed by dividing the expression in Step 2 by expression in Step 3 as shown below.
+- Step 4: Finally, the price elasticity of demand is calculated by dividing the expression in Step 2 by expression in Step 3 as shown below.

 Let us take the simple example of gasoline.
 Now let us assume that a surged of 60% in gasoline price resulted in a decline in the purchase of gasoline by 15%.
 Using the above-mentioned formula the calculation of price elasticity of demand can be done as:

-- Price Elasticity of Demand Formula= Percentage change in quantity / Percentage change in price
+- Price Elasticity of Demand = Percentage change in quantity / Percentage change in price

 Given, Q0 = 4,000 bottles, Q1 = 5,000 bottles, P0 = $3.50 and P1 = $2.50